By: Imad Qureshi

 Metadata collection and lineage

 Collecting metadata and tracking lineage enables data stewards to easily share data, create audit reports, and track root causes issues that can corrupt data.
 Mature data organizations collect comprehensive metadata and store it in a searchable catalog to enable users to easily find the data they need to do their jobs.

 Securing data starts the moment it is acquired and continues throughout the data lifecycle until the data is retired safely.
-Data security includes: data encryption at rest and on wire, data access control, data sharing agreements with partners and vendors, and monitoring and alerts of suspicious activity.
+Data security includes: data encryption at rest and on wire, data access control, data sharing agreements with partners and vendors, and monitoring and alerts of suspicious activity reporting capabilities.

 Auditing is required to ensure compliance with regulatory requirements.
 Organizations must perform internal and external audits regularly to ensure they are in compliance and report on their state of data management.
+But what is data governance auditing useful for?
 Internal audits prevent lapses in required processes, identify unauthorized data access, report suspicious activity, and close security gaps that may exist due to prior loopholes in data authorizations policies.

 An effective data governance platform needs to support an organization’s analytic requirements, while ensuring robust security and governance.
 This platform needs to provide the capability to collect metadata and trace lineage, search data via a data dictionary or catalog, secure data access, encrypt data, and implement data quality standards.
 Additionally, an effective data governance platform also needs to provide reporting that can be used by the internal governance team and shared with auditors to satisfy compliance requirements.